mekatronik-achmadi/archmate/archiso/readme.md

 **Notes:** For beginner purpose, custom package will not used in this guidelines, especially if requires compilation and dynamic linking.

+First, install my custom archiso from [here](https://github.com/mekatronik-achmadi/archmate/tree/main/pkgbuilds/custom/archmate-archiso).

-First create structure folder and like this:
+then, create structure folder and like this:

 ```
 archiso_project